jamesfebin/AIBodh-Website/_posts/2025-09-30-bevy-rust-game-development-chapter-2.markdown

 Backtrack -> Pick
 ```

- Each placement immediately reduces the possibilities for neighboring cells.
-The cell with the fewest remaining possibilities becomes our next target.
-If any cell ends up with zero possibilities, we've hit a contradiction—in Sudoku, you backtrack and try a different value.

 **For our tile-based world:** Imagine each grid cell as a Sudoku cell, but instead of numbers, we're placing tiles.
 Each tile has sockets, and we define constraint rules about which socket types can connect to each other.